 The Hunter Valley Wine and Food Festival is every gourmands dream, a delectable union of the region's most outstanding wine and food with a series of events and activities designed to celebrate local producers.
 Who doesn’t love a red wine by a fire?

-Expect everything from under-the-radar wineries to tipples that suit everyone’s taste at August’s Blue Mountains and Central West NSW.
-The two-day event held at in Katoomba features dozens of winemakers, with opportunities to taste drops that you’d normally only find at cellar doors.
-Don’t miss the wine-fuelled degustation dinner the eve before festivities commence., which showcases vineyards from the
+Expect everything from under-the-radar wineries to tipples that suit everyone’s taste at August’s Wines of the West Festival, which showcases vineyards from the Blue Mountains and Central West NSW.
+The two-day event held at The Carrington in Katoomba features dozens of winemakers, with opportunities to taste drops that you’d normally only find at cellar doors.
+Don’t miss the wine-fuelled degustation dinner the eve before festivities commence.

 The all-encompassing Mudgee Wine & Food Month every September/October features a diverse range of events including live music, tastings, lunches, dinners and tours.
 The festival is a chance to follow one of the many food and drink trails across the region, sampling local wines, beers and spirits that have been expertly paired with regionally inspired small plates.

 The rolling hills around Orange, the gateway to Country NSW, are famed for producing many of the cool-climate wines that will be on show during the two-week Orange Wine Festival every October.
-The program includes a mind-boggling list of experiences, not in the least the Orange Wine Show Tasting, and , highlighting local producers in surrounding villages.
+The program includes a mind-boggling list of experiences, not in the least the Orange Wine Show Tasting, Festival Night Market and Wine in the Vines, highlighting local producers in surrounding villages.

 In the Southern Highlands – the closest wine region to Sydney – the Food and Wine Festival in Moss Vale is a celebration of everything that’s local, sustainable and tasty.
 There’s a lot on offer.
 Meanwhile, the Pop & Pour Festival in Perricoota – close to the Murray River in the very far south of the state – will introduce you to enough wineries, brewers and distilleries to warrant a return visit.